ohm-softa/ohm-softa.github.io/08ln-singleton-factory-strategy-command.md

 ## Discussion

 Singletons are standard practice to avoid resource conflicts or overallocation.
-However, they are at the same time (strongly) disencouraged if working in a multi-threaded (parallel) environment: while the actual resource conflict can be (usually) solved with locking, the process itself may dramatically reduce the benefit of parallel processing.
+However, they are at the same time (strongly) discouraged if working in a multi-threaded (parallel) environment: while the actual resource conflict can be (usually) solved with locking, the process itself may dramatically reduce the benefit of parallel processing.

 For advanced developers: Favor [_dependency injection_](https://en.wikipedia.org/wiki/Dependency_injection) over singletons.